yanaderevianko726/Navigator-React-Native/README.md

 ## Getting Started

-This is React Native Application with Splash Screen.
+This is React Native Application with TypeScript.

 ### Install packages and pods